backupbrew/switchbrew/Switch System Flaws.md

 <tbody>
 <tr class="odd">
 <td><p>GMMU DMA attack</p></td>
 <td><p>The Switch's GPU includes a separate MMU (GMMU) that is allowed to bypass the system's IOMMU (SMMU).
-By accessing the GPU's MMIO region and manipulating the page table entries in the GMMU, an attacker can read/write any portion of the DRAM (except memory carveouts).</p></td>
+By accessing the GPU's MMIO region and manipulating the page table entries in the GMMU, an attacker can read/write any portion of the DRAM (except memory carveouts).</p>
+<p>[5.0.0+] Works around this hardware flaw by using memory pool partitioning.
+You can no longer escalate into sysmodules with GPU DMA because all their memory is allocated using heap that's carved out.</p></td>
 <td><p>None</p></td>
 <td><p>HAC-001</p></td>
 <td><p>Summer 2017</p></td>